kwalczak80/Speedy-cars/README.md

 The logged-in user has the following options in the dashboard panel if they have booked at least one test drive:

-- by using the **View** button to view the car booked for a test drive
+- by using the **View** button to view the car booked for a test drive(the user will be redirected to the relevant page)
 - by using the **Edit** button to edit the information provided when booking a test drive (i.e. phone number, email address, test drive date).
 Important - Car and Name fields are not editable as this information is pulled from the database.